Google Protocol Buffers

 Using Google Protocol Buffers with Universal Messaging

-Google supplies libraries for Protocol Buffers in Java, C++ and Python, and third party libraries provide support for many other languages including Flex, .NET, Perl, PHP etc. Universal Messaging's client APIs provide support for the construction of Google Protocol Buffer events through which the serialized messages can be passed.
+Google supplies libraries for Protocol Buffer in Java, C++ and Python, and third party libraries provide support for many other languages including Flex, .NET, Perl, PHP etc. Universal Messaging's client APIs provide support for the construction of Google Protocol Buffer event through which the serialized messages can be passed.

-These nProtobufEvents are integrated seamlessly in Universal Messaging, allowing for server-side filtering of Google Protocol Buffer events, which can be sent on resources just like normal Universal Messaging Events.
+These nProtobufEvents are integrated seamlessly in nirvana, allowing for server-side filtering of Google Protocol Buffer events, which can be sent on resources just like a normal nirvana Events.
 The server side filtering of messages is achieved by providing the server with a description of the data structures(constructed at the .proto compile time, using the standard protobuf compiler and the --descriptor_set_out option).
-The default location the server looks in for descriptor files is /plugins/ProtobufDescriptors and this can be configured through the Enterprise Manager.
-The server will monitor this folder for changes, and the frequency of these updates can be configured through the Enterprise Manager.
-The server can then extract the key value pairs from the binary Protobuf message, and filter message delivery based on user requirements.
+The default location the sever looks in for descriptor files is /plugins/ProtobufDescriptors and this can be configured through the enterprise manager.
+The server will monitor this folder for changes, and the frequency of these updates can be configured through the enterprise manager.
+The server can then use to extract the key value pairs from the binary Protobuf message and filter message delivery based on user requirements.

-To create an nProtobuf event, simply build your protocol buffer as normal and pass it into the nProtobuf constructor along with the message type used.
+To create a nProtobuf event, simply build your protocol buffer as normal and pass it into the nProtobuf constructor along with the message type used.

-The Enterprise Manager can be used to view, edit and republish protocol buffer events, even if the EM is not running on the same machine as the server.
-To enable this, the server outputs a descriptor set to a configurable directory (by default the htdocs directory for the realm) and this can then be made available through a file plugin etc. The directory can be changed through the Enterprise Manager.
-The Enterprise Manager can then be configured to load this file using -DProtobufDescSetURL and then the contents of the protocol buffers can be parsed.
+The Enterprise Manager can be used to view, edit and republish protocol buffer events, even if the EM is no running on the same machine as the server.
+To enable this, the server outputs a descriptor set to a configurable directory (by default the htdocs directory for the realm) and this can then be made available through a file plugin etc. The directory can be changed through the enterprise manager.
+The enterprise manager can then be configured to load this file using -DProtobufDescSetURL and then the contents of the protocol buffers can be parsed.